tkdevops-commit/web-scrapper/README.md

 # Web Scraper with Node.js and Cheerio

 This project is a simple web scraper built using Node.js and Cheerio.
-It fetches the HTML content of a given URL and extracts the text of all `<h2>` elements on the page
+It fetches the HTML content of a given URL and extracts the text of all `<h>` elements on the page

 ## Prerequisites